bscod27/big-man-betweenness/data/README.md

   - `pos` folder
   - `betw` folder

-We have not stored any `.csv` files in this folder, as the competition [rules](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/rules) prohibit public redistribution of data.
+Note: We have not stored any `.csv` files in this folder, as the competition [rules](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/rules) prohibit public redistribution of data.